skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

-Here, we can see the `FrameSlot` being created from the `FrameDescriptor` when we encounter a variable declaration inside a function definition (we have to handle errors with duplicate variables too).
+Here, we can see the `FrameSlot` being created from the `FrameDescriptor` when we encounter a variable declaration inside a function definition (we have to handle errors with duplicate variables too, including a local variable having the same name as a function argument, which is not allowed in JavaScript).

 We store the kind of the declaration (`var`, `const` or `let`) in the slot when creating it -- the slot has an `info` field, of type `Object`, that allows storing extra information within it -- because we need to make sure we disallow re-assigning local `const` variables.
-We also save the name of the local variable in the `functionsLocals` map, which we will use below to determine whether a given reference is to a local, or global, variable.
+We also save the name of the local variable in the `functionLocals` map, which we will use below to determine whether a given reference is to a local, or global, variable.